IDEMSInternational/open-app-builder/documentation/docs/components/simple_checkbox.md

 # Checkbox

-A checkbox is a graphical user interface (GUI) element that allows users to make a binary choice, typically between two distinct options or states.
-It consists of a small box that can be either checked (selected) or unchecked (deselected) by the user.
-The checkbox is often represented by a small square or circle with a checkmark inside when selected and empty when not selected.
+A checkbox allows users to make a choice between two distinct options or states.
+It consists of a small square that can be either checked (selected) or unchecked (deselected) by the user.
+The  square contains a checkmark when selected and is empty when not selected.

 ## Example